top of page

 social media chair

-Lily is a junior studying Environmental Biology/Zoology with a minor in Marine Biology and Ecosystems Management.
+Lily is a senior studying Environmental Biology/Zoology with minors in Marine Biology & Ecosystems Management and Environmental & Sustainability Studies.

 programming chair